emberjs/rfcs/text/0000-single-file-components.md

 # Summary

-It is currently possible to create single file Ember components with component templates declared inline using a tagged template string assinged to the `layout` property.
+It is currently possible to create single file Ember components with component templates declared inline using a tagged template string assigned to the `layout` property.
 However, this pattern is not documented and support is unknown.
 This RFC proposes documenting support for this pattern.